-Definition of terms of trade: Terms of trade may be defined the rate at which a country’s exports exchange for its imports.
-It is expressed as a relation between the prices a country receives for exports and the prices it pay for imports, other words, terms of trade is the price raj between exports and imports.
-Terms of trade usually measured by the mathematical formular below:
+Definition of terms of trade: Terms of trade may be defined as the rate at which a country’s exports exchange for its imports.
+It is expressed as a relation between the prices a country receives for exports and the prices it pays for imports, other words, terms of trad is the price raj between exports and imports.
+Terms of trade are usually measured by the mathematical formulae below:

 Terms of Trade = index of import price x 100

 Index of export price 1